codeWace/newtons-lab-escape/README.md

 - Pixel-style fonts for retro game feel
 - Replayable with varied challenges

+Assets & Art:
+All the sprites and UI elements were hand-drawn by me.
+All 3 level backgrounds were generated using AI for prototyping purposes.
+All assets are used for educational and non-commercial purposes.

 ## How to Run

 1. Install [Python 3.12+](https://www.python.org/)